-The policy language is used to describe access-control requirements by defining policies that describe, for example, who can access what and when.
+The policy language describes access-control requirements by defining policies that describe, for example, who can access what and when.
 The decision language is used to form requests and responses.
 A request asks whether a given action by a given entity should be allowed; and a response provides the answer, which is determined according to an XACML policy.